How dirt cones form on glaciers: field observation, laboratory experiments and modeling: Materials and methods

-\textbf{Small-scale experiments} were performed in a lab-controlled environment protected from parasite air flow and held at constant temperature $T_\mathrm{room} = 25.5$~\degree C. The granular media consisted in a plastic blast media purchased from Guyson, made of 66-70~\% urea amino polymer and 33-30~\% cellulose (density 1.5) with irregular shapes and size lying between 0.84 and 1.20~mm (16/20 mesh size).
-These grains were made hydrophobic using a two steps coating with Rust-Oleum NeverWet multisurface spray.
-Clear ice blocks were obtained through unidirectional freezing inside a cylindrical container thermally isolated on its sides and bottom, and placed inside a -35~\degree C freezer for 3 days.
+\textbf{Small-scale experiments} were performed in a laboratory-controlled environment protected from parasite air flow and held at constant temperature $T_\mathrm{room} = 25.5$~\degree C. The granular media consisted in a plastic blast media purchased from Guyson, made of 66-70~\% urea amino polymer and 33-30~\% cellulose (density 1.5) with irregular shapes and size lying between 0.84 and 1.20~mm (16/20 mesh size).
+In order to prevent cohesion and to minimize the thermal conductivity by avoiding water absorption by the medium, these grains were made hydrophobic using a two steps coating with Rust-Oleum NeverWet multisurface spray.
+Clear ice blocks (cylinders of diameter 30 cm and height 20 cm) were obtained through unidirectional freezing inside a container thermally isolated on its sides and bottom, and placed inside a -35~\degree C freezer for 3 days.
 In order to ensure a homogeneous temperature $T_\mathrm{ice}=0$~\degree C, the ice block was then left at ambient temperature before the beginning of the experiments.

 For each experiment, a flat pile of grains was deposited at the surface of the ice block (see Fig.~\ref{fig3}a).
 The altitude of the ice far from the cone, $z_\mathrm{ice}(t)$, and the height of its summit, $H(t)$, were monitored.
 At the center of the pile, a wooden stick was mounted on a small plastic foot lying on the ice surface, allowing us to measure the thickness of the granular layer $e_\mathrm{t}(t)$.
-It was checked at the end of the experiment that the plastic foot did not penetrate into the ice surface of more than 0.5~mm.
-The pile was illuminated from the sides using two LEDs and its evolution was followed by taking a picture every 6~min using a D5600 Nikon with a 200~mm lens placed 3.5~m away from the system.
+It was checked at the end of the experiment that the plastic foot did not penetrate into the ice surface more than 0.5~mm.
+The pile was illuminated from the sides using two LEDs, and its evolution was followed by taking a picture every 6~min using a D5600 Nikon with a 200~mm lens placed 3.5~m away from the system.
 Both the 3D field configuration and the 2D numerical configuration (see below) were reproduced: 3D structures were obtained from an initial circular pile of thickness $e_0$, radius at the bottom, $R_0$, and angle of repose, $\theta_0=36.0 \pm 2.5$\degree.
 Pseudo-2D structures were obtained from initial rectangular piles of half-width $R_0$ and length $ 4 R_0$.
+The duration of the experiments was constrained by the melting of the edges of the ice block that limited the maximum lateral extension of the cones.